 Source: Authors calculation based on WDI and SIPRI data.
-Figure 19: Military Power as measured by VIPm

-The projected evolution of military power, as measured by the index VIPm, is shown in figure 19.63
+The projected evolution of military power, as measured by the index VIPm, is shown in figure 20.63

-8.2 Bipolar World with Multipolar Rim
+9.2 Bipolar World with Multipolar Rim

 A "Bipolar World" with a Multipolar Rim will emerge by 2035.
 It will resemble the Bipolar post-war World to some degree, but most closely with respect to technology because of "technological decoupling.".
 The multipolar rim will include Japan, UK, France, Russia, Germany, and India.
 The EU can also become an important member of the competitive Rim, because of geoeconomics strength and authority over economic, trade and technology policies of member States.
 It must, however, resolve the contradiction arising from the independent geo-strategic and geo-political role of France, Germany, and other large members of EU.
 Other large economies like Republic of Korea, Canada, Australia, and Taiwan will also play a role in technology and investment.